The Effect of Non-Smooth Payoffs on the Penalty Approximation of American Options: Discussion and Applications

 Consider here the American put.
 We know from Section \ref{subsec:putasymp} (see also Table \ref{Tab:PenErrRatesSumm}) that the leading order correction to the penalty solution is proportional to $\epsilon$.
 So doing the calculation with $\epsilon$ and $2 \epsilon$, then taking one twice minus the other,

 will be a second order approximation to $V$ (assuming the next term in the expansion is quadratic).

 For the finite difference computation of $\Vpen$, we choose a mesh size $h \sim \sqrteps$, for two reasons.
 The (empirically observed) finite difference error is $O(h^2)$, whereas the penalisation error is $O(\epsilon)$, so the above choice makes both terms the same order of magnitude.
-Also, although the convergence of the penalised PDE solution is $O(\epsilon)$, overlaid is a displacement of the exercise boundary by $\sqrteps$ (see Section \ref{subsec:putasymp}), at which the penalisation error changes rapidly, so extrapolation of the continuous equation (or, in practice, one with very small fixed grid size) does \emph{not} result in an order improvement of the maximum error.
+Secondly, although the convergence of the penalised PDE solution is $O(\epsilon)$, overlaid is a displacement of the exercise boundary by $\sqrteps$ (see Section \ref{subsec:putasymp}), at which the penalisation error changes rapidly, so extrapolation of the continuous equation (or, in practice, one with very small fixed grid size) does \emph{not} result in an order improvement of the maximum error.
 However, extrapolation with mesh width $O(\sqrteps)$ coupled to the penalisation, gives the desired numerical results.
 This is because the `inner region' is not resolved within grid cells of width $O(\sqrteps)$ and therefore does not destroy the convergence order of Richardson extrapolation.
 The results are summarised in Table \ref{Tab:PenErrRatesExtra}.
 Note that by this procedure we gain a full convergence order in the derivative as well.

 The inner (asymptotic) analysis in Section \ref{subsec:putasymp} is independent of the volatility to the order of accuracy we have given.
 One could use a local volatility model and simply freeze the volatility at its local value.
 So even in non-Black--Scholes models, Richardson extrapolation may be a good way of using this to get a more accurate outer put value with little extra effort.
-The strategy should also work for multi-factor models.